yogeshbdeshpande/draft-cca-rats-endorsements/draft-ydb-rats-cca-endorsements.md

 2. Realm Extended Measurements (REMs)
 3. Realm Personalization Value (RPV)

 RIM and REMs are encoded in a `measurement-values-map` (in a `measurement-map`) of a CoMID `reference-triple-record`.
 Inside `measurement-values-map` these measurements are carried as `integrity-registers` map.
 Integrity Registers map is used to group together one or more measured objects pertaining to an environment.
-Please refer {{CoRIM}} for details about Integrity Register map.
+Please refer to {{-rats-corim}} for details about Integrity Register map.

 All the measured objects in an Integrity Registers map are explicitly named.
 In the context of Realms, the measured objects are RIM and REMs.
 Inside Integrity Register map, RIM is uniquely identified by the name "rim", while REMs which is an array of measurements from 1..4 are uniquely identified by the coresponding name "rem0".."rem3".